Skip to navigation Skip to content

 2

-A customer can start an early claim for JSP online up to 13 weeks before their first day of eligibility.
+A customer can start an early claim for JSP if they will be qualified for the payment within the 13 week period, starting on the day after the claim is made.
 They cannot complete Review and Confirm, Next steps or submit the claim online until within 14 days of the eligibility day.
 They will get a reminder notification 14 days before their eligibility day.

 If they are making an early online claim after a break in payment of 39 weeks or less, they will have fewer questions.